Rick Rujia Li

 Industry Impact

-The outcomes of our PPSCs research have been adopted by some organizations to improve the privacy and security of their products, including but not limited to:
+The outcomes of our PPSCs research (i.e., prototypes and patents) have been adopted by several organizations to enhance the privacy and security of their products and services, including, but not limited to:

 The People’s Bank of China